deeesolis/portfolio/about.md

-Deana Solis is the youngest daughter of Filipino immigrants and the mom of a biracial son.
+Deana Solis is the daughter of Filipino immigrants and the mom of a biracial son.

-She is an award winning ambassador of the FinOps Foundation, the professional association dedicated to advancing and supporting the practitioner community in cloud financial management, as well as a volunteer and mentor at Portland Women in Technology, PDXWIT.
+She is an award winning ambassador of a professional association dedicated to advancing and supporting the practitioner community in cloud FinOps.
+She mentors and volunteers in spaces that seek to acknowledge privilege, confront bias and demand safety for groups that have been historically marginalized and excluded from access to opportunity.

-A lifelong learner, she occasionally reflects on the jobs that don't appear on her Linked In profile to reclaim parts of her identity she hid behind a bachelor's degree in humanities and a graduate business degree.
+Occasionally she revives stories from the jobs that don't appear on her Linked In profile as a means to reclaim the experiences hidden behind formal degrees and certifications.
+Recruiters told her those jobs did not add value.
+They did not know her value, so she didn't listen.

 [home](README.md)